Exploratory Data Analysis

 The Box-Cox normality plot is a plot of these correlation coefficients for various values of the \( \lambda \) parameter.
 The value of \( \lambda \) corresponding to the maximum correlation on the plot is then the optimal choice for \( \lambda \).

-The histogram in the upper left-hand corner shows a data set that has significant right skewness (and so does not follow a normal distribution).
+The histogram in the upper left-hand corner shows a data set (first column) that has significant right skewness (and so does not follow a normal distribution).
 The Box-Cox normality plot shows that the maximum value of the correlation coefficient is at \( \lambda \) = -0.3.
 The histogram of the data after applying the Box-Cox transformation with \( \lambda \) = -0.3 shows a data set for which the normality assumption is reasonable.
 This is verified with a normal probability plot of the transformed data.

 Box-Cox normality plots are formed by: